 That’s right, ONE.
 A single missing tooth ultimately leads to shifting in each of your remaining teeth and can cause you to lose additional ones needlessly.
 How can that be?
 Most people with a missing side or back tooth say to themselves, “I can’t see it.
 It doesn’t hurt.
 I’ll leave it like that.”
 Unfortunately, these are the words of the average, uninformed person who doesn’t realize the effects the loss of a tooth can cause.

-Your teeth are the protective barrier which prevents bone loss in your jaw.
+Your teeth are the protective barrier which prevents bone to loss in your jaw.
 Without any tooth to stop it, the jawbone will slowly deteriorate over time, leading to pain, discomfort, and an increased likelihood for gum disease, tooth decay, and other oral infections.

 It can also lead to further tooth loss which then leads to more issues.